Web Push & Subscription Lifecycle: Engineering Reference

 1. Web Push Protocol Stack & Architecture

 The modern web push architecture operates across three distinct layers: the client browser, the vendor push service, and your application server.
-Communication flows exclusively over HTTP/2 to leverage multiplexed streams and header compression.
+Communication flows over HTTP/2 to leverage multiplexed streams and header compression, governed by RFC 8030.

 Your application server initiates delivery by sending a signed request to the browser vendor’s push service.
-The service validates the request, queues the payload, and routes it to the target device.
+The service validates the request, queues the payload subject to its TTL, and routes it to the target device.
+The same wire protocol is implemented by every engine, which is why a single dispatch pipeline can target Chromium, Firefox, and Safari simultaneously — but their delivery guarantees and rendering behaviors diverge enough that you should treat the cross-browser notification quirks as first-class engineering concerns rather than edge cases.

 2. Service Worker Registration & Lifecycle Management